segmentio/segment-docs/src/connections/destinations/actions.md

 To test a destination action, follow the instructions in [Testing Connections](/docs/connections/test-connections/).
 You must enable a mapping in order to test the destination.
 Otherwise, this error occurs: *You may not have any subscriptions that match this event.*

 You can also test within the mapping itself.
 To test the mapping:
-1. Navigate to the *Mappings** tab of your destination.
+1. Navigate to the **Mappings** tab of your destination.
-2. Select a mapping and click the **...*** and select **Edit Mapping**.
+2. Select a mapping and click the **...** and select **Edit Mapping**.
-3. In step 2 of the mappings edit page, click **Load Test Event from Source** to add a test event from the source or you can add your own sample event.
+3. In step 2 of the mappings edit page, click **Load Test Event from Source** to add a test event from the source, or you can add your own sample event.
-4. Go to step 4 on the mappings edit page, and click **Test Mapping** to test the mapping and view the response from the destination.
+4. Scroll to step 4 on the page, and click **Test Mapping** to test the mapping and view the response from the destination.

 ## Customize mappings